 Vika Fitriyana – Indonesian TV adventure program host

-My top recommendation is Warung Bu Oki, Jimbaran.
-They only sell traditional Balinesse chicken rice and have a long queue for eating there.
+My top recommendation for my best restaurants in Bali is Warung Bu Oki, Jimbaran.
+They only sell traditional Balinese chicken rice and have a long queue for eating there.
 Taste really good and really cheap ? for a great hangout, I love Sundays Beach Club

 Taufan Gio – Editor in Chief at Disgiovery